Rool Svelte

 Create auto-updating watches of objects filtered by field values:

-Lifecycle: Watches are tied to their channel.
-Closing the channel stops all updates — existing watches will retain their last data but no longer refresh.
-Calling channel.watch() after close() throws.
+Lifecycle: Watches are tied to their space.
+Closing the space stops all updates — existing watches will retain their last data but no longer refresh.
+Calling space.watch() after close() throws.

 // Reactive statearticles.objects // $state<RoolObject[]>articles.loading // $state<boolean>

-// Methodsarticles.refresh() // Manual re-fetcharticles.close() // Stop listening for updatesReactive Channel List
+// Methodsarticles.refresh() // Manual re-fetcharticles.close() // Stop listening for updatesReactive Space List

 {#if thread} {#each thread.interactions as interaction} <div>{interaction.output}</div> {/each}

-// Channel adminawait channel.rename('New Name')See the SDK documentation for complete API details.
+// Space history/adminawait space.undo()await space.redo()await space.deleteConversation('old-thread')await space.rename('New Name')See the SDK documentation for complete API details.

 Utilities

-import { generateBasename, loc, parseLocation, normalizeLocation } from '@rool-dev/svelte';
+import { machinePath, machineUri, isObjectPath, generateId } from '@rool-dev/svelte';

 License